skitzke/data_processing_project/README.md

 1. To see the visualization, create users and admins so that the database has data.
 2. On the top right of the image there is a lock button, press it to authenticate as a user or admin.
-3. Once Authenticated, press execute and the chat will appear according to the data in the database.
+3. Once Authenticated, press execute and the graph will appear according to the data in the database.